What is a Commercial Loan?

 1. Pre-approval (Qualifying process)

 The lender (bank) will begin a pre-approval process for the business by evaluating the financial history and income of the business.
-In addition, the lender will investigate the existing debt of the business and purpose for the loan.
-Through a pre-qualifying process, the lender can gain a rough idea of how much the business would be able to borrow and the riskiness of the borrower.
+In addition, the lender will investigate the existing debt of the business and the purpose for the loan.
+Through a pre-qualifying process, the lender can gain a rough idea of how much the business would be able to borrow and the relative riskiness of the borrower.

 2. Loan application

 After the pre-qualifying process, the business must complete and submit a loan application.
 In the application, financial statements or similar documents dating back at least three years are generally required.
-This is to help ensure that the business can repay back the loan.
+This is to help ensure that the business can repay the loan.

-3. Review of the loan application
+3. Review of the loan application package

 4. Loan underwriter/Loan committee